>From a cold and icy Holland: a happy new year and the best wishes

 ' Easy to use, easy to maintain, not much electronics inside, nice

-products, excersises needed in removal of excess material.
+products, excersises needed in removal of excess material.'

 working on some thin walled products.
 When we know more we let you

-All the best form Holland,
+All the best from Holland,

 Jan Willem Gunnink